 Semiconductor: Chip nationalism is a ‘blessing,’ SEMI CEO says

-- SEMI President and CEO Ajit Manocha reckon that multiple hubs worldwide would encourage the growth of the chip industry, which is expected to reach US$1 trillion in revenue by 2030.
+- SEMI President and CEO Ajit Manocha reckons that multiple hubs worldwide would encourage the growth of the chip industry, which is expected to reach US$1 trillion in revenue by 2030.

 - While chip nationalism is becoming commonplace, Ajit believes it is not necessarily bad but would undoubtedly change the semiconductor landscape.

-- He also believes the chip shortage is close to over as demand has softened while companies add more capacity.
+- He also feels the chip shortage is close to over as demand has softened while companies add more capacity.

 The semiconductor industry represents the world’s most essential and coveted technology.
 Semiconductors comprise the “brains” for everything, from mobile phones, game consoles, and cars to AI, machine learning, and the Internet of Things (IoT).
 The pandemic even highlighted how, as a vital component in modern products, chips are essential for economic and national security.